Improvising Music

 · Music and relaxation techniques

-· Song singing
+· Song singing.

 It goes without saying that each of these methods requires proper skills, experience and training on the part of a music therapist in order to use them effectively to achieve therapeutic outcomes The co-creative sessions between the therapist and the patient, aimed at activating the innate musicality, using a variety of standard and specialized instruments has become popular in recent times in all music therapy circles, more particularly in the West.
 Combining aesthetic sensibilities with ongoing analytical assessment, such improvisational music has helped patients to overcome their physical, emotional and cognitive barriers.
 Such improvisational, creative music is administered for helping disabled children, victims of accidents and trauma, individuals under psychiatric or geriatric care and self-referred adults seeking to overcome their emotional problems and stress.
 Known as Nordoff Robbins System, this approach has its growing popularity in U.S.A, U.K., Germany, Australia, Scotland and Japan